-“More than one-third of all U.S. listed bird species occur in Hawaii and 71 bird species have gone extinct since humans colonized the islands in about 300 AD.”– State of the Birds Report, 2009
+More than one-third of all U.S. endangered bird species occur in Hawaii and 71 bird species have gone extinct since humans colonized the islands in 300 AD.

 Palila is a critically endangered Hawaiian Honeycreeper with a vibrant yellow head, a strong finch bill, and a melodious call.
 Found only on the upper slopes of the largest mountain in the world, Maunakea, Palila declined from 6,600 birds in 2003 to 2,200 in 2008.
 As of a 2019 census, only 1,000 birds are left.
 Conservationists have worked tirelessly to restore Palila’s mamane-naio forest, eliminate predators and invasive species, fence critical habitat, reduce fire threats to the forest, and raise captive-bred birds to boost populations.
 In 2019, the San Diego Zoo and Mauna Kea Forest Restoration Project coordinated the release of Palila to the wild.

-In 1979, Palila became the first animal named plaintiff in a human court of law.
+In 1979, Palila became the first animal named plaintiff in a court of law.
 A private citizen and attorney from Earthjustice sued the State of Hawaii for negligence in maintaining wild sheep and goats in Palila critical habitat.
-A stuffed specimen represented as Lead Plaintiff in federal court, "Palila v.
+A stuffed specimen represented as lead plaintiff in federal court, "Palila v.
 Hawaiʻi" became a landmark environmental case.
 Using the newly created Endangered Species Act, the Palila and its allies won, establishing the legal definition of "harm" to a species; destruction to a species' habitat is equal to killing the animal itself.
 Nearly 40 years later, the case remains open and threats to Palila's survival still remain.